 Sophia Choi was the Institute's 2015 Urban Fellow.
 During Sophia’s fellowship, she planned, researched, and developed an in-depth case study report looking at large-scale urban park planning and the transformation of former military bases.
 She also explored opportunities to turn information into impactful stories, ultimately facilitating her own storytelling workshop.
 Sophia joined us from New York as an urbanist and writer, with a background in urban planning, architecture, and design with editorial experience in those fields.
 Sophia holds a degree in Architecture and Urban Planning from New York University.

 Rhianna Mendez was the Institute's 2015 Health Fellow.
 During her time at the Institute, Rhianna documented the successes of the Healthy Parks Healthy People: Bay Area collaborative.
-Rhianna’s final report is now a critical resource not only for the Bay Area but also for communities across the country interested in starting their own initiatives around the nexus of parks and health.
+Rhianna’s final report, the Healthy Parks Healthy People: Bay Area Roadmap and Case Study, is now a critical resource not only for the Bay Area but also for communities across the country interested in starting their own initiatives around the nexus of parks and health.
 For this project, Rhianna drew on her background in public health prevention and environmental health.
 Prior to her time with the Institute, she worked with non-profits in the nation’s capital striving to provide a healthy world for all.
 Rhianna holds a degree in Public Health from American University.

 Rhianna is now a Program Assistant for the Primary Care Coalition.